 Complications of plague may include:

 - Meningitis.
-Rarely, plague may cause inflammation of the membranes surrounding your brain and spinal cord (meningitis).
+Rarely, plague may cause swelling and disease of the protective tissues surrounding the brain and spinal cord.
+This condition is called meningitis.